All aboard the relentless “shift” to services and the service economy!

 Kim (2006) highlights two passive and two active reasons in her academic review of the shift (see Figure 7).
 There is little we can do to affect the passive reasons, but they help foster an environment for service opportunities.
 So, I’ll categorise them in this category of economic reasons (and the active ones I put as part of my user behaviour category).

 Economies can shift passively due to actions happening elsewhere in the economy.
 Kim (2016) looks at two passive hypotheses: Deindustrialisation and Cost Disease.

 We find the Deindustrialisation hypothesis observes that advanced economies move manufacturing to cheaper countries (and then trade).
-As a result there is a gap in the advanced economy.
-That gap is filled by services.
+As a result, there is a gap in the advanced economy.
+That gap is filled with services.
 Whilst sounding plausible, Kim discusses the evidence of deindustrialisation is not conclusive.

 …due to User Behaviour